awsdocs/application-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Custom resources<a name="permissions-for-custom-resources"></a>

-The following permissions policy grants a user the required permission for the API Gateway API executing action\.
-This policy also grants access to all CloudWatch actions that are required\.
+The following identity\-based policy grants permission for the API Gateway API executing action\.
+This policy also grants permissions to all CloudWatch actions that are required\.

 ```
 {